 How to Apply a Transfer Decal

 Are you having trouble with your decal application or just not sure how to proceed?
-Whether you’re looking for car window decal application instructions, or just want to learn how to apply a transfer decal, don’t worry, we have an easy to follow guide!
+Whether you’re looking for car window decal application instructions, or just want to learn how to apply a vinyl decal, don’t worry, we have an easy to follow guide!

 Plastic Applicator Squeegee or Credit Card